Create an art show display that appeals to your target customers. Get the right shoppers into your booth with these

-Your booth is your most important tool for communicating with customers, and you have a very brief moment to convey your message and compel people to walk into your booth instead of moving on.
+Your booth is your most important tool for communicating with customers, and you have a very brief moment to convey your message and compel shoppers to walk into your booth instead of moving on.

 To design an effective display, you need to focus on conveying a single, focused message to your customer.
 Avoid trying to be all things to all people.